It’s the most wonderful time of the year — or is it? The winter months can be anything but wonderful for people with moderate to severe psoriasis.

 - Cold weather keeps more people indoors, where heaters can dry out the skin and trigger flare-ups.

-- There’s less sunlight during the winter months, which in moderation can help relieve symptoms.
+- There’s less sunlight during the winter months.
+(Moderate sun exposure can help relieve symptoms.)

 - Chilling temperatures can make psoriasis in your joints, known as psoriatic arthritis, more painful.

 But you don’t have to sacrifice the joys of the season by succumbing to flare-ups.
-Here are five tips for staying warm without making your symptoms worse.
+Here are nine tips for staying warm without making your symptoms worse.

-That multilayered, puffy jacket may keep the chill out, but it can also be insulating, which may exacerbate flares.
+That multilayered, puffy jacket may keep the chill away, but it can also be insulating, which may exacerbate flares.

 Instead of one big jacket, wear several layers of cotton.
 This fabric is a smarter choice for people with psoriasis because it breathes better.